WiSTEM-USD/WiSTEM-USD.github.io/README.md

-# WiSTEM-USD.github.io
+#  Women in STEM

-Organization website for Women in STEM at the Univ of South Dakota
+Shout-out to startbootstrap.com for layouts, stylesheets, templates, etc.